Comprendre les réglementations antitrust dans les fusions et acquisition

 The Competition Act

-The Competition Act covers various aspects of competition, including price-fixing practices, bidding conspiracies, abuse of dominant position and mergers.
-It gives the Competition Bureau the power to challenge transactions that could significantly lessen competition.
+The Competition Act covers various aspects of competition, including price-fixing practices, bidding conspiracies, abuse of dominant position, and mergers.
+It gives the Competition Bureau the power to challenge transactions that could substantially lessen competition.

 Role of the Competition Bureau

-The Competition Bureau evaluates mergers and acquisitions to determine whether they are likely to have an anti-competitive effect.
-If a transaction is deemed problematic, the Bureau may propose solutions, such as the sale of certain assets, or ask the Competition Tribunal to prohibit the transaction.
+The Competition Bureau assesses mergers and acquisitions to determine whether they are likely to have an anti-competitive effect.
+If a transaction is deemed problematic, the Bureau may propose solutions, such as the divestiture of certain assets, or ask the Competition Tribunal to prohibit the transaction.

 Mergers and Acquisitions Review Process